rocket4321/nmap_tracker/README.md

 >> Furthermore, by default, nmap is doing reverse DNS lookups for devices to get names, so that also could be causing some user's issues and hangs.

 >> Other failure causes could simply be resource limitations, such as local computing hardware, network delays/errors, wifi reception...
 If a nmap scan can't complete in enough time that a device is subsequently marked 'not_home', it then would only to be toggled back to 'home' when the scan completed.
 All this definitely would imply either a timing or resource bottleneck.

+Latest:

+-- 2021.02.12 - PR for python-nmap library in progress
+>> email sent to code owner for review and evaluation